-Under the Endangered Species Act, government regulators — like the Bureau of Land Management, Army Corps of Engineers and U.S. Fish and Wildlife Service are required to analyze the potential impacts of the Keystone XL pipeline on threatened and endangered species.
+Under the Endangered Species Act, government regulators — like the Bureau of Land Management, Army Corps of Engineers and U.S. Fish and Wildlife Service are required to analyze the potential impacts of projects like the Keystone XL pipeline on threatened and endangered species.

 We found that both agencies excluded consideration of the impact of pipeline spills on endangered species, despite otherwise acknowledging that spills are all but certain to occur.
 They also failed to consider the impacts of related infrastructure like power lines and roads, improperly downplayed the impacts of ground disturbance, and ignored the impacts of increased tar sands production on endangered species in Canada.